vxlang/vxlang-page/README.md

 - `1.4.3.1`
   - Minor bug fixes.
     - Fixed a bug where a command prompt window would appear when anti-tamper was activated.
-- `1.4.3.0`
-  - The command-line mode has been re-enabled.
-    - Unlike before, a temp.json file is created and referenced.
-    - The command-line mode does not support adding add-ons.
-  - Fixed a small bug.
-    -Log output

 ## TODO
 - `Task`